Thurs., Dec. 8 at 1pm ET / 10am PTSponsored By: Emburse

 Mark Hollyhead: As the recovery comes through, the competency we're building becomes a much more intelligent future for us.
 When we say 100 jobs, it's because this isn't a traditional approach to a recovery.
 We think the platform we build and the approach Egencia is taking can be much richer by increasing our product expertise, our engineering expertise and investing in data sciences.

 When we all went into the pandemic, we said, first off, that we commit to look after our colleagues and look after our customers, the incumbent base.
-Although the users went down to zero, the business-to-business relationship remained the same.
+Although the users went down to [near] zero, the business-to-business relationship remained the same.
 It just became a new set of circumstances we needed to deal with.
 For us, with nearly 10,000 customers, we're in that place where, how do you continue to manage to new requirements and new day-to-day activities through your travel management team and your travel consultants?
 We also made a conscious choice to invest now, because if you believe there is a future for travel—which in the early days of the pandemic was difficult to see—our future was going to be in making sure the platform is robust as possible, which starts from the data foundations to the talent we have coming in, the code they're writing and exploiting machine learning and AI.
-What we have to do is learn more and more about what it learns to manage a client relationship and manage the day-to-day interaction and new use cases, like I'm calling you to query a flight or how long can you hold a credit, which is new data to us.
-The new data rolled through a platform that became intelligence that then led us to the idea that we need to keep investing in product and engineering and, most laterally, because we've got aggregate data which is meaningful and statistically relevant, you can put a data science on a piece of work and get strong results quickly that can change the business.
+What we have to do is learn more and more about what it means to manage a client relationship and manage the day-to-day interaction and new use cases, like I'm calling you to query a flight or how long can you hold a credit, which is new data to us.
+The new data rolled through a platform that becomes intelligence, leads us to an idea that we need to keep investing in product and engineering.
+When thinking laterally, we’ve got aggregate data which is meaningful and statistically relevant.
+It is important to identify that you can put data scientists on a piece of work and get strong results quickly that can change the business.

 BTN: What are some specifics you have been looking to solve?

-Hollyhead: On the b-to-b side, early on [in the pandemic], imagine you have 9,000 customers, and all of our account managers are trying to be as courteous as possible, but they're blind to all of the issues, and travel managers to a high level were blind to their own companies, because travel wasn't happening, but that didn't mean things didn't need to change.
-We started using artificial intelligence to look at who is looking in the portal, who is changing profiles and who is looking at policy settings, and then we link that with aggregate data in the marketplace to start informing travel managers that the car industry seems to be speeding up its recovery faster than the retail sector.
+Hollyhead: On the b-to-b side, early on [in the pandemic], imagine you have [over] 9,000 customers, and all of our account managers are trying to be as courteous as possible, but they're blind to all of the issues, and travel managers to a high level were blind to their own companies, because travel wasn't happening, but that didn't mean things didn't need to change.
+We started using artificial intelligence to look at who is looking in the portal, who is changing profiles and who is looking at policy settings, and then we link that with aggregate data in the marketplace to start informing travel managers that the car industry seems to be speeding up its recovery faster than the retail sector, [for example].
 If you're in one of those sectors, that's intelligence you should be [using to educate] your own organization.
-So, we turn this idea of an artificial intelligence copilot for an account manager to help them point their work where they're going to get best interest from a client, who should have an interest, because their appetite for travel is going up.
-That's now become institutional.
+So, we turn this idea of an artificial intelligence copilot for an account manager to help them point their work where they're going to get best interest from a client, who should have an interest, because their [travelers'] appetite for travel is going up.
+That's now become [an] institutional [product].
 With per diems on hotel, we're just using the information of what is the rate of the day or the week, and then you're filtering it back to machine learning to say you shouldn't be paying any more, real-time, for this location, so you are being informed in real time instead of looking at a static search.
-We continue to put the flywheel of energy into product and engineering data science.
+[This puts] the flywheel of energy into product, engineering and data science.

 We find a lot of people from outside are more useful to bring a different perspective, and then you complement them with the subject matter expertise in the areas of distribution or the madness of travel.”